IMPERIAL X PLC

-The Chairman will be a member of the Advisory Committee and will have a casting vote.
-The decisions of the Advisory Committee will not be binding upon the Board.
+The Chairman will be a member of the Investment Advisory Committee and will have a casting vote.
+The decisions of the Investment Advisory Committee will not be binding upon the Board.

-Members of the Advisory Committee will not receive a fee for their services on that committee.
+Directors that are members of the Investment Advisory Committee will not receive a fee for their services on that committee.
 They may claim expenses for such work provided that, in respect of persons who are not Directors or employees of the Group, any single claim in excess of £500 must be pre-approved by the Board.

 3.8 The Company Secretary